beatagozdziaszek/beata/index.md

-## Welcome to my webiste where I share my projects/
+<h1> Welcome to my webiste where I share my thought on coding and projects. </h1>